ChrstphrHll/npc_gen/students/Jaedyn Arbane.md

   int: 6
   str: 13
   wis: 10
-track: Exploration
-trait: I can find common ground between the fiercest enemies, empathizing with them and always working toward peace.
-trait1: Private
-trait2: Picky
 year: 1
+guild: Treskal
+partyID: 69
 ---
 # Jaedyn Arbane
 ---
 ### Description
 - 1st year Half-Elf Paladin in Treskal
-- straight platinum hair that's a buzz cut, Pale Blue eyes, and Dark Tan skin
+- straight platinum hair that's a buzz cut, Hazel eyes, and Dark Tan skin
 - Is Private and Picky, and has Invention as their ideal

 ### Organizations